jennhenn18/liri-node-app/README.md

   6) Type "clear" in your terminal to start over

 ### Demo
-This [video](https://github.com/jennhenn18/liri-node-app/blob/master/assets/71xNdYVmcl.mp4) will walk-through searching a song using the Search Spotify functionality
+This [video](https://github.com/jennhenn18/liri-node-app/blob/master/assets/71xNdYVmcl.mp4) will walk-through the different Liri Bot prompts.
+Beginning with Search Spotify and ending with Liri picks.

 ### Technologies used